mgrman/BlazorWith3d/README.md

 - https://monogame.net/

-- but even the serialize methods might be worth to be chosen by the generator based on target so potentially messages can be generated from method arguments
-    - e.g. use memoryPack if type annotated, otherwise use json serialization
-    - hmm, this might be too confusing, but could allow creating own serializer of multiple method arguments into one message
-        - ie first byte is which method, then each arg has header specifing length of data and serialized data.
-    - types which are not memorypack annotated get serialized as JSON (although )

 - add support for negotiation of serialization modes
     - so unity can do DEBUG build with JSON only serializaion, e.g. for debug builds with embedded WebGL template as using memory pack is cumbersome there
-    -

 - consider some generic reactive dictionary or patch requests on object support
     - e.g. that both sides can instantiate kind of reactive dictionry and through generic messages they both can be kept automatically in sync, with changes always propagating to the other side
     - kinda like flux https://facebookarchive.github.io/flux/docs/in-depth-overview/